Shumaila-Hasan/Goodcabs/README.md

 ETL (Extract, Transformation & Load)

+#  Data Source:
+The datasets are provided by Codebasics Data Challenges.
+Data is available from January 2024 to June 2024.

 #  Problem Statement:
 Goodcabs, a cab service company, operates in 10 tier-2 cities in India and supports local drivers while providing excellent service to passengers.
 The company has set ambitious growth and passenger satisfaction targets for 2024.